Expert answers to all your business insurance questions.

 There is an exception for “casual workers” that gets a little fuzzy in translation.
 This exception applies to workers who are only minimally involved with company business.
 If you’re unsure whether your employees fall into this category, the PA Department of Labor and Industry Workers’ Compensation Employer Information Sheet recommends consulting an attorney just to be sure.
 If anything is still unclear, it’s probably best to be safe and keep your business insured just in case.

 If you run an LLC, you and any other partners are not required to have workers’ comp.

 However, if one of the partners backs out of ownership—but would like to continue working as a regular employee—they will need workers’ comp immediately.
 Also, should the LLC hire a part-time, full-time, or seasonal employee, or even an employee who is related to one of the partners, this employee must have workers’ comp.
 So, even if you don’t need this coverage right now, you might need it in the future depending on how your business expands.

 What about a sole proprietorship?

 While sole proprietors are not required to have workers comp for themselves, you might still want to buy coverage.
 Compare with your regular insurance coverage to see if it’s worth the investment.
 Most likely, the benefits from life, health, and other insurance are enough for most sole proprietors.
 (Additionally, some insurers do not underwrite workers’ comp policies for sole proprietors.
 You’ll need to contact the company you’re interested in for more details.)

 Ready to go back to The complete guide to Pennsylvania workers’ compensation insurance?

 Did you find what you need?
 Great.
-If you’re ready for an instant estimate on workers’ comp, we can get you one in less time than it takes to brew a cup of coffee.
+If you’re ready for an instant estimate on workers’ comp, use our online business insurance solution.
 Everything is online.
 Everything is easy.